 Yesterday morning, I visited the King Center with my mother-in-law and my daughter.
 Every building on the grounds was packed, as were the sidewalks in-between buildings.
 It didn’t take long to notice, however, that although there was a sprinkling of non-black visitors, most of the crowd consisted of black people and families.
 The racial homogeneity there, I think, was an indicator of where we still are in our nation.
 I would venture to say that a large percentage of non-black people still think of Martin Luther King Day in terms of black history instead of American history, even though his writings, leadership, and actions transformed the social landscape of our entire country.
-There are a number of reasons for this.
+There are a number of reasons for this disconnect.

 The reason that stands out to me the most is this: Although it’s easy to identify the ways that racial segregation hurt non-white people in general and black people in particular, we often fail to see the ways it damaged people in every racial group in our entire society, even the ones that benefited from segregation the most.
 Although there is much to say about the fact that in the late-19th and early 20th centuries, white people in both the North and the South often participated en masse in the oppression of black people (through lynch mobs, race riots, redlining, and restrictive housing covenants), if we are to understand the enduring damage that affects us all today, we have to recognize the way that the codified system of segregation negatively impacted even white people who never actively participated in racial oppression.

-Although it’s arguable that a great percentage of white people never witnessed or participated in a lynching, never actively resisted integration or black voting rights during the civil rights movement, and have never hurled racial epithets at a person of color, the system of segregation that placed them at the top of the American racial caste system insulated them from developing an active consciousness of, or a conscience toward, the large-scale oppression taking place in their own communities.
+Although it’s arguable that a respectable percentage of white people never witnessed or participated in a lynching, never actively resisted integration or black voting rights during the civil rights movement, and have never hurled racial epithets at a person of color, the system of segregation that placed them at the top of the American racial caste system insulated them from developing an active consciousness of, or a conscience toward, the large-scale oppression taking place in their own communities.
 It rendered even those who might otherwise be compassionate by nature numb toward the things God cares about the most: justice and mercy, with a special emphasis on societal outcasts (Matthew 23:23, Luke 4:18,19).

 My 80-year-old mother-in-law, who is white and grew up in North Carolina in the 1930s-50s, then lived in Pennsylvania between 1962-1968, remarked to me on the way home from the King Center yesterday, “I really regret that such major history took place in my lifetime, and I didn’t connect with it at all when it was happening.
 It just completely escaped me.
 I can’t even tell you why.
 I was aware that things were happening.
 It was in the news.
 But it didn’t affect me, and it felt so removed from my day-to-day world of raising young kids.
-I don’t think [my sister and her husband] thought about it much either, and they were living in Atlanta when it was all happening.”
+I don’t think my [sister and her husband] thought about it much either, and they were living in Atlanta when it was all happening.”

 It didn’t affect me.